 - Extreme temperatures can drive up the demand for electricity, as more energy is needed for heating and cooling, among other operations.
 As global climate change progresses and extreme weather becomes more widespread, this higher demand will likely drive electricity prices higher.

 - The Energy Information Agency also predicts that electricity price is going to increase, both in the short-term (2015-2016) as well as the long-term (out to 2040).

 Electricity price fluctuations over time and by location

 On average, electricity prices in the US certainly seem to be on an upwards trajectory.
 But this is only part of the story: What the first graph in this article doesn’t show you is the nuances of how prices fluctuate over time, and how their intensity differs depending on where you live.

 The graph below illustrates electricity price trends in a handful of key solar states.
-You can see that prices have risen in almost all of these states over the 10-year period between May 2007 and May 2017.
+You can see that prices have risen in almost all of these states over the 10-year period between February 2008 and present.
 Some have risen more than others, however – average prices in Florida, for instance, have only risen slightly, while they’ve increased dramatically in Oregon and Washington.

 If you want to understand how much electricity you use in your home each day, and how your monthly bills are impacted by electricity rate fluctuations, using a home energy monitor like the Neurio W1-HEM Home Energy Monitor or the CURB Home Energy Monitoring System is a great place to start.